Our Process

 Results

 This coalition was formed before the 2009 legislative session.
 During that session, the community was successful in getting all four of our priorities passed into law, including one bill that required an override of a gubernatorial veto.
-As we enter the 2011 legislative session, the coalition is confident that we have chosen four priorities that will positively advance the cause of conservation in Nevada.
+In the 2011 session, we were only successful in passing one of our four priorities, but made significant progress on another and had a third derailed by an unrelated last-minute amendment.